 Whole wheat products contain all three parts of the wheat grain, offering the largest array of nutrients.
 When separated from the rest of the grain, bran also goes it alone for use in animal feed and foods such as bran muffins and breakfast cereals.

-Before you grab a bowl of cereal or a bottle of wheat beer, explore the links on the next page to learn even more about agriculture.
+Before you grab a bowl of cereal or a bottle of wheat beer, explore the links below to learn even more about agriculture.

 - "Cereal."
 Britannica Online Encyclopædia.
 2008.
 (Sept.
 25, 2008) http://www.britannica.com/EBchecked/topic/103301/cereal